rogerchamberlain/rogerchamberlain.github.io/modules/07/studio.md

 ![car](SIK_Updates-5B-Remote_Controlled_Robot.jpg)

-SparkFun's [Remote Controlled Robot tutorial](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v41/circuit-5b-remote-controlled-robotZZ) shows how to do the physical construction.
+SparkFun's [Remote Controlled Robot tutorial](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v41/circuit-5b-remote-controlled-robot) shows how to do the physical construction.
+The sketch is available in your repo for this studio under the name `RemoteControlRobot`.

 ![========]({{ "/images/line.gif" | relative_url }})